YuZhengM/scvmap_reproducibility/database/README.md

             - 📄UKBB_94traits_release1_regions.bed.gz
             - 📄UKBB_94traits_release1_regions.bed.gz.tbi
             - 📄UKBB_94traits_release1_regions.cols
-          - 📄UKBB_94traits_release1.1.tar.gz: 下载 fine-mapping 结果文件
+          - 📄UKBB_94traits_release1.1.tar.gz: Downloaded fine-mapping result file
-    - 📁output: 对所有下载后解压的文件进行处理成统一的规范格式存储路径
+    - 📁output: Store the path of files processed into a unified standard format after decompressing all downloaded files
-      - 📁`{source}`: 不同的来源队列
+      - 📁`{source}`: Different source cohorts
-        - 📁finemap: 形成 SCAVENGE 的算法输入格式, 以及跑 HOMER, MAGMA 的输入格式
+        - 📁finemap: Form the input format for the SCAVENGE algorithm, as well as the input format for running HOMER and MAGMA
-        - 📁trait: 形成对性状或者疾病详细内容的文件
+        - 📁trait: Form files with detailed content of traits or diseases
-    - 📁filter: 这里存储的是通过一定规则过滤 fine-mapping 数据并且通过 liftOver 进行转化为对应的参考基因组数据
+    - 📁filter: Store the fine-mapping data filtered by certain rules and converted to the corresponding reference genome data through liftOver
-      - 📁finemap: output 文件夹内的 finemap 过滤后的数据
+      - 📁finemap: Filtered finemap data in the output folder
-      - 📁input_hg19: 需要转化为 hg38 的输入性状或疾病数据
+      - 📁input_hg19: Input trait or disease data that needs to be converted to hg38
-      - 📁input_hg38: 需要转化为 hg19 的输入性状或疾病数据
+      - 📁input_hg38: Input trait or disease data that needs to be converted to hg19
-      - 📁output_hg19: 已经是 hg19 的和转化为 hg19 的输出数据
+      - 📁output_hg19: Output data that is already hg19 and converted to hg19
-      - 📁output_hg38: 已经是 hg38 的和转化为 hg38 的输出数据
+      - 📁output_hg38: Output data that is already hg38 and converted to hg38
-      - 📁result_hg19: hg38 的输出数据转化为统一的规范格式数据
+      - 📁result_hg19: Output data of hg38 converted to a unified standard format data
-      - 📁result_hg38: hg19 的输出数据转化为统一的规范格式数据
+      - 📁result_hg38: Output data of hg19 converted to a unified standard format data
-      - 📁trait: output 文件夹内的 trait 过滤后的数据
+      - 📁trait: Filtered trait data in the output folder
-      - 📁unmap_hg19: 转化为 hg19 的未映射的数据
+      - 📁unmap_hg19: Unmapped data when converting to hg19
-      - 📁unmap_hg38: 转化为 hg38 的未映射的数据
+      - 📁unmap_hg38: Unmapped data when converting to hg38
-    - 📁finish: fine-mapping 结果数据统一处理后的最终文件, 此数据用于跑 g-chromVAR, SCAVENGE, HOMER, MAGMA 等方法的输入文件
+    - 📁finish: Final files after unified processing of fine-mapping result data, which are used as input files for running methods such as g-chromVAR, SCAVENGE, HOMER, and MAGMA
-      - 📁hg19: 参考基因组为 hg19 的 fine-mapping 结果最终数据
+      - 📁hg19: Final fine-mapping result data with the reference genome hg19
-        - 📄`{trait_label}.bed`: 性状或疾病算法的输入数据
+        - 📄`{trait_label}.bed`: Input data for trait or disease algorithms
-      - 📁hg38: 参考基因组为 hg38 的 fine-mapping 结果最终数据
+      - 📁hg38: Final fine-mapping result data with the reference genome hg38
-        - 📄`{trait_label}.bed`: 性状或疾病算法的输入数据
+        - 📄`{trait_label}.bed`: Input data for trait or disease algorithms
-      - 📁trait: fine-mapping 结果数据统一处理后的最终文件, 此路径下的是详细的性状或疾病的内容信息
+      - 📁trait: Final files after unified processing of fine-mapping result data, which contain detailed content information of traits or diseases in this path
-        - 📄`{trait_label}.txt`: 性状或疾病的详细内容信息
+        - 📄`{trait_label}.txt`: Detailed content information of traits or diseases
-      - 📄variant_id.txt: 存储突变位点和 rsId 映射关系文件
+      - 📄variant_id.txt: File storing the mapping relationship between mutation sites and rsId
-      - 📄variant_id_tmp.txt: 存储临时突变位点和 rsId 映射关系文件
+      - 📄variant_id_tmp.txt: File storing the temporary mapping relationship between mutation sites and rsId
-    - 📁homer: 所有性状或疾病跑 HOMER 的结果数据
+    - 📁homer: Result data of running HOMER for all traits or diseases
-      - 📁hg19: 参考基因组为 hg19 的所有性状或疾病跑 HOMER 的结果数据
+      - 📁hg19: Result data of running HOMER for all traits or diseases with the reference genome hg19
-        - 📁`{trait_label}`: 参考基因组为 hg19 的此性状或疾病跑 HOMER 的结果数据
+        - 📁`{trait_label}`: Result data of running HOMER for this trait or disease with the reference genome hg19
-      - 📁hg38: 参考基因组为 hg38 的所有性状或疾病跑 HOMER 的结果数据
+      - 📁hg38: Result data of running HOMER for all traits or diseases with the reference genome hg38
-        - 📁`{trait_label}`: 参考基因组为 hg38 的此性状或疾病跑 HOMER 的结果数据
+        - 📁`{trait_label}`: Result data of running HOMER for this trait or disease with the reference genome hg38
-    - 📁magma: 所有性状或疾病跑 MAGMA 的结果数据
+    - 📁magma: Result data of running MAGMA for all traits or diseases
-      - 📁gene: MAGMA 参考基因数据
+      - 📁gene: MAGMA reference gene data
         - 📄gene_hg19.bed
         - 📄gene_hg38.bed
-      - 📁magma_input: 形成的 MAGMA 输入的文件数据信息
+      - 📁magma_input: File data information of the formed MAGMA input
-        - 📁g1000_afr: African 参考背景模板数据
+        - 📁g1000_afr: African reference background template data
-        - 📁g1000_amr: American 参考背景模板数据
+        - 📁g1000_amr: American reference background template data
-        - 📁g1000_eas: East Asian 参考背景模板数据
+        - 📁g1000_eas: East Asian reference background template data
-        - 📁g1000_eur: European 参考背景模板数据
+        - 📁g1000_eur: European reference background template data
-        - 📁g1000_sas: South Asian 参考背景模板数据
+        - 📁g1000_sas: South Asian reference background template data
-        - 📁hg19: 参考基因组为 hg19 的 MAGMA 输入的文件
+        - 📁hg19: MAGMA input files with the reference genome hg19
-          - `{trait_label}.bim`: 用于第一步的基因匹配 SNP 位点
+          - `{trait_label}.bim`: Used for the first-step gene matching SNP sites
-          - `{trait_label}.txt`: 用于第二步的基因富集注释
+          - `{trait_label}.txt`: Used for the second-step gene enrichment annotation
-        - 📁hg38: 参考基因组为 hg38 的 MAGMA 输入的文件
+        - 📁hg38: MAGMA input files with the reference genome hg38
-          - `{trait_label}.bim`: 用于第一步的基因匹配 SNP 位点
+          - `{trait_label}.bim`: Used for the first-step gene matching SNP sites
-          - `{trait_label}.txt`: 用于第二步的基因富集注释
+          - `{trait_label}.txt`: Used for the second-step gene enrichment annotation
       - 📁magma_output:
-        - 📁hg19_anno: 参考基因组为 hg19 的 MAGMA 第一步的输出文件
+        - 📁hg19_anno: First-step output files of MAGMA with the reference genome hg19
-        - 📁hg19_gene: 参考基因组为 hg19 的 MAGMA 第二步的输出文件
+        - 📁hg19_gene: Second-step output files of MAGMA with the reference genome hg19
-        - 📁hg38_anno: 参考基因组为 hg38 的 MAGMA 第一步的输出文件
+        - 📁hg38_anno: First-step output files of MAGMA with the reference genome hg38
-        - 📁hg38_gene: 参考基因组为 hg38 的 MAGMA 第二步的输出文件
+        - 📁hg38_gene: Second-step output files of MAGMA with the reference genome hg38

 ## 2. Database data transmission